SysKitTeam/docs-point/docs/get-to-know-syskit-point/point-starter-kit.md

 ## Set Up Your Syskit Point

-Now that you know just some of the benefits of using Syskit Point, **there are a few things you'll need to set up before you can start**.
+Now that you know just some of the benefits of using Syskit Point, **there are a few things you will need to set up before you can start**.

 Follow the instructions in these articles to get started: